Single-column layout

 Mobile Scenarios

 On mobile devices, single-column layouts shine due to limited screen real estate.
 Applications like Instagram and Twitter utilize this layout to display feeds, ensuring that users can easily navigate through posts with minimal scrolling.
-The vertical alignment naturally accommodates the thumb’s movement, enhancing interaction.
+The vertical Alignment naturally accommodates the thumb’s movement, enhancing interaction.

 Dashboards